KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Proofs of the Distribution-Free Bounds: Theorems and

 \begin{proposition}[concentration result on $\Kinf$] With the same notation and assumptions as in the previous proposition, consider a real number $\mu \in \bigl( \Ed(\nu), 1\bigr)$ and define

 Then for all $x < \Kinf(\nu, \mu)$,

 \end{proposition}

-\section{Proofs of the distribution-free bounds: Theorems~\ref{th:distribfree} and~\ref{th:distfreeanytime}}
+\section{Proofs of the Distribution-Free Bounds: Theorems~\ref{th:distribfree} and~\ref{th:distfreeanytime}}

-The two proofs are extremely similar; we show, for instance, Theorem~\ref{th:distfreeanytime} and explain how to adapt the proof for Theorem~\ref{th:distribfree}.
+The two proofs are extremely similar; we prove Theorem~\ref{th:distfreeanytime} and then explain the adaptations to prove Theorem~\ref{th:distribfree}.
 The first steps of the proof(s) use the exact same arguments as in the proofs of the performance bounds of MOSS (Propositions~\ref{prop:MOSS} and~\ref{prop:MOSS-adaptive}, see Appendix~\ref{sec:MOSS}) in the exact same order.
 We explain below why we had to copy them and had to resort to the intermediary bounds for MOSS stated in the indicated propositions.

 We recall that we denote by $a^\star$ an optimal arm, i.e., an arm such that $\mu_a = \mu^\star$.
-We first apply a trick introduced by~\cite{bubeck_prior-free_2013}: by definition of the index policy, for $t \geq K$,
+We first apply a trick introduced by~\citet{bubeck_prior-free_2013}: by definition of the index policy, for $t \geq K$,

-so that the regret of KL-UCB-switch is bounded by
+so that the regret of KL-UCB-Switch is bounded by